Ke Shi | (shǐ) ()

 I am a Master's student at USTC, currently under the guidance of Shuai Shao.

-Prior to this, I earned my Bachelor's degree in Computer Science from UESTC while conducting theoretical computer science (TCS) research under the guidance of Chao Xu.
+Prior to this, I earned my Bachelor's degree in Computer Science from UESTC while conducting theoretical computer science research under the guidance of Chao Xu.

 My research interests revolve around algorithms and combinatorial optimization.
 Recently, my focus has been directed towards approximate counting algorithms and their correlations with the phenomenon of phase transitions in statistical physics.

-You can contact me through email [email protected] or [email protected].
+You can contact me through email self.ke.shi@gmail.com or ke.shi@ustc.edu.

 Selected Publications